kw7oe/kw7oe.github.io/content/posts/debugging-with-tracing-in-elixir.md

 _This article is a downgraded version of the video_ 😂.

-_I started writing this before the video are published, then I came across it and learn a lot more from there also._
+_I wrote this before the video is published.
+Then, I came across it and learn a lot more from there._

 <hr>

 I use `IO.inspect` for debugging in Elixir a lot.
-But there are times when you can't just `IO.inspect` to debug stuff, especially in a running production system _(without redeploying your code, i guess)_.
+But there are times when you can't just `IO.inspect` to debug stuff, especially in a running production system _(without redeploying your code)_.

-Sometime ago, I came across the power of tracing to debug an application from Fred Herbert ["Operable Erlang Elixir"][1] talk.
-This is especially powerful for debugging live production system. _(however, it is not really recommended to use the options I share below...)_
+Then, I came across the power of tracing for debugging from Fred Herbert ["Operable Erlang Elixir"][1] talk.
+This is especially powerful for debugging in live production system. _(however, it is not really recommended to use the options I share below...)_

-Generally, in the BEAM ecosystem there are a couple of ways for tracing.
-For example, you can use:

-- `:dbg`
-- `recon_trace`

-However, for today, I am going to cover `:dbg`, where I came across recently while trying to debug my code.
+Today, I am going to cover `:dbg`, where I came across recently while trying to debug my code.

-_All of the stuff written here are referenced from the following StackOverflow questions heavily:_
+_All of the stuff written here are referenced from the following StackOverflow questions:_

 - [Elixir - Trace function call][0]
 - [Using trace and dbg in Erlang][3]